See more of the best budget cameras:

-We round up the best cameras for less than £500 on the market right now
+We round up the best cameras for users on a budget released so far in 2019

 Photography has a reputation for being expensive, and it really isn’t entirely justified.
 While it’s true that if you’re so inclined you can drop thousands and thousands on your imaging equipment, the truth is that it’s possible to get started in photography on a very small budget indeed.

 The good news too is that manufacturers are continuing to make cameras available for knock-down prices, with new models continually coming out at competitive price points.
 Here we've put together a list of the best budget cameras released in 2019, from compacts to DSLRs.
 So let's take a look!

 The perfect adventure camera for family holidays, this sturdy compact is waterproof, shock-proof, freeze-proof and dust-proof, able to capture great-looking images everywhere from underwater to the top of a snow-covered hill.
 It has an underwater face-framing mode that allows it to automatically snap up to four images when it sees a face, ensuring you never miss a moment no matter how fleeting.

 The images it produces are pristine and high-quality thanks to the 13.2MP CMOS sensor and the 3x optical zoom lens, and there’s also 6x Dynamic Fine Zoom if you need to push your reach further digitally.
 It also captures Full HD video footage, and its large rear LCD screen is anti-reflective, meaning you can always get a good view of what you’re shooting, even underwater.
 A camera that's safe and enjoyable for the whole family to use, this is an exceptional tool for your holiday images, able to handle any kind of situation you might end up throwing at it.

 Nikon Coolpix W150 Digital Camera - Flowers